Cloddyml/neovim-config/README.md

 # Features TODO
 - [ ] Dashboard - add openning lazy config.
-- [ ] Move all files to new structer with opts.
+- [ ] Move all plugin files to new structer with opts.